Topological electronic crystals in twisted bilayer-trilayer graphene

-At larger values of $\nu$, additional states arise over small ranges of $\bperp$ that project back to $\nu=1/2$ and $2/3$.
+In order to better visualize the field-induced TEC states, we examine a Landau fan acquired along a trajectory parallel to the quarter-metal phase boundary (Fig.~\ref{fig:3}c, taken along the path denoted by the black dashed line in Fig.~\ref{fig:3}a), with salient features highlighted in Fig.~\ref{fig:3}d.
+There are additional states arising over small ranges of $\bperp$ that project back to $\nu=1/2$ and $2/3$.
 The state projecting to $\nu=1/2$ has a slope corresponding to a Chern number of $+1$ (i.e., $C^{+1}_{1/2}$), consistent with its quantized value of $\rho_{xy}=h/e^2$ (see the inset of Fig~\ref{fig:3}d).
 Similar behavior is seen for a more weakly developed $C=1$ state projecting to $\nu=2/3$, although the Landau fan also shows faint signs of an incipient $C=2$ state at slightly smaller $\bperp$ (i.e., $C^{+1}_{2/3}$ and $C^{+2}_{2/3}$).
 Another Landau fan acquired at fixed $D=0.57$~V/nm, shown in Extended Data Fig.~\ref{efig:ED_high_field_fans}a,b, also shows evidence of a weakly developed $C=1$ state projecting to $\nu=3/2$ (i.e., $C^{+1}_{3/2}$).
-We speculate that these high-field states are essentially the same as the generalized AHC at $\nu=1/4$ but only emerge in a modest external magnetic field (as a matter of terminology, we only refer to states directly connected to $B=0$ as `generalized AHC' states, otherwise we use the more general `TCDW' nomenclature).
-We also see weak signatures of high-field translational symmetry breaking tracing to $\nu=3/4$, but without any associated gapped TCDW states (see Landau fans in Extended Data Fig.~\ref{efig:ED_high_field_fans}c,d).
-The state projecting to $\nu=2/3$ most likely corresponds to a filling of the lowest two folded subbands of a TCDW state with a tripled moir\'e unit cell area.
-The states projecting to $\nu=1/2$ and $3/2$ could correspond either to filling the lowest of two folded subbands of a TCDW state that doubles the \m unit cell, or to the filling of multiple subbands of a quadrupled unit cell state.
-Spatially resolved measurements will be required to distinguish these possibilities.
+Additionally, there are weak signatures of high-field translational symmetry breaking tracing to $\nu=3/4$, but without any associated gapped TEC states (see Landau fans in Extended Data Fig.~\ref{efig:ED_high_field_fans}c,d).
+We speculate that these high-field states are essentially the same as the TEC at $\nu=1/4$ but only emerge in a modest external magnetic field.